 Finding a shared language

 Medical jargon can create a wedge between patients and providers.
-Even if clinicians don’t sense the divide, marginalised patients might.
+Even if clinicians don’t sense the divide, marginalized patients might.
 In learning to be more empathetic, Dr. Conteh suggests that providers be more aware of their language and focus on creating a dialogue that is understandable and shared.

 “A good way to improve empathy with patients is to just speak the way they do,” she says.
 “Find a common vernacular and use that to build rapport and guide the conversation.
 You could ask clarifying questions to get yourself on the same page, such as ‘Is this okay?’ or ‘Should I repeat myself’?
 Training yourself to explain things simply can make a big difference.”